RESEARCH STARTER

 Over the years, Tegucigalpa has been the scene of numerous protests, some of which became violent.
 Demonstrators have taken to the streets there over government corruption, the murder of an environmental and human rights activist, and contested presidential election results, among other issues.

 Crime and violence have become rampant in Honduras, including in Tegucigalpa.
 Drug cartels and criminal gangs operate with relative impunity.
-However, while still high, the murder has been declining, with 36 murders per 100,000 residents in 2022, compared to 85 per 100,000 in the 2010s, according to the US Peace Institute.
+However, while still high, the murder rate has been declining, with 31 murders per 100,000 residents in 2023, compared to 83 per 100,000 in 2011, according to the World Bank Group.
+Despite decreases in the murder rate and crackdowns on drug cartels and trafficking, major organizations like the United Nations High Commissioner for Human Rights (OHCHR) and Honduras' National Commission for Human Rights (CONADEH) found human rights violations at the hands of the state's police and military in the 2020s.
+Experts pointed to corruption in the police and military, as well as in Honduras' government, as a reason for such violations.

 Bibliography